rishu110067/Library-Management-System/README.md

 For searching a book in the library.

 ### 2. Fenwick Tree
-For finding number of books between two shelf positions in the Library.
+For finding the number of books between two shelf positions in the Library.

 ### 3. Hopcroft Karp Algorithm
 For Maximum Bipartite Matching of people and books.